ItalyStrap/advanced-control-manager/readme.txt

 * Fixed array to string conversion in Carousel.php
 * Fixed post exclusion on archi page for Post.php (Widget and Shortcode)
 * Fixed undefined index in Fonts.php
-* Fixed empy value for width and height in Carousel
+* Fixed empty value for width and height in Carousel
 * Deprecated old Widget namespace, now it is ItalyStrap\Widgets;

 = 2.4.2 =